-Evan took on the role of ethics coordinator at his son’s school in 2014, and joined the Primary Ethics staff in 2017.
+Evan took on the role of ethics coordinator at his son’s school in 2014 and joined the Primary Ethics staff in 2017.
 Evan’s career began in journalism, before moving to management positions within media organisations.
-Now CEO of Primary Ethics, Evan’s focus is to build and strengthen the Primary Ethics program across the state.
+As CEO of Primary Ethics, Evan’s focus is to build and strengthen the Primary Ethics program across the state.

 Elizabeth Allen, Engagement and Administration Manager

 Elizabeth is a seasoned ethics teacher who joined Primary Ethics staff in 2017 to assist with running the organisation and building relationships with stakeholders.
 Elizabeth has extensive experience in corporate communications and holds a Bachelor of Arts (Honours) in Political Science and German and a Graduate Diploma in Marketing and Consumer Behaviour.

 Susan looks after the Primary Ethics website, our social media and email newsletters for volunteers, parents and the wider community, as well as liaising with the media.
 Susan’s career began in magazine journalism, moved to television documentary, then into digital with ninemsn.
 She has worked in communications for a number of non-profit organisations, including a large union and an environmental law firm.
 Susan has an MA in Mass Communications.

 Dale comes to Primary Ethics having worked for multinationals in the Telecom & IT software space and having been fortunate to have worked locally and overseas.
 He recently completed a stint with a local company involved in the cruising industry.
 Dale is a CPA Fellow and has a strong interest in process improvements, taxation, risk management and cybersecurity.
 He is currently studying a Diploma in Law through Sydney University, which when completed will enable him to be listed on the NSW Solicitor’s Roll.